Apollo 17 example

 AS17-134-20410 – close up section

-Why does the 'sun' have a hot-spot in the middle of it?
+Why does the 'sun' have a hot-spot in the centre of it?

 It is very apparent that the brightness varies considerably across the disc.
 In fact it has a 'hot-spot' in the central area similar to those found in other Apollo images (see for example Further Findings).
 It is difficult to regard the ‘sun’ in this image as a photograph of the Sun as we know it.